 The title, You Will Live In This World As A Daughter, is inspired by lyrics in the song Middle of the Night by The Soviettes - 'He said, "Now listen girl I'm your father, and you will live in this house as a daughter"'.

-Girl Gaze: Journeys through the Punjab & the Black Country brings together my project and the work of the other 3 commissioned photographers and was first shown at Punjab Lalit Kala Akademi in Chandigarh from 10th to 18th March 2018.
-Iona Fergusson curated the show.
+Girl Gaze: Journeys through the Punjab & the Black Country, UK brings together my project and the work of the other 3 commissioned photographers and it was shown in Chandigarh and Jalandhar in India in 2018.
+It was then shown in the UK at Blast!
+Festival in 2019.
+The shows were curated by Iona Fergusson.

 (A big thanks to all the women and girls involved in the project as well as my wonderful producer/translator Deepika Sharma and everyone at the organisations who commissioned the project - particularly Iona Fergusson, Parminder Dosanjh and Emma Chetcuti).